unkuseni/rs_smm/skeleton/README.md

 #### Adding clients to the shared state

-  The add_clients takes a key, secret, symbol and exchange(Option al: only to be use when exchange type is both) and updates shared state.
+  The add_clients takes a key, secret, symbol and exchange(Optional: only to be used when exchange type is both) and updates shared state.

   ss::SharedState::add_clients(key, secret, symbol, exchange)